nvlled/notes/wet-yagnis.md

 Reducing duplication isn't the only purpose of abstraction.

-Yes, abstraction can be used to avoid duplication, but I don't agree that it's the only purpose of abstraction.
+Yes, abstraction can be used to avoid duplication, but it's not the only purpose of abstraction.
 Also, just with everything, abstraction can be overdone that results in untamable gargantuan behemoth.
 It doesn't mean it should not be used, or should be avoided.
 If done right, abstractions